Your Top 15 Questions About Visiting Addis Ababa, Answered

 Q: Is altitude sickness really a concern in a city?

 A: Addis Ababa sits at 2,355 meters (7,726 feet) — the third-highest capital in the world.
-That's higher than Denver, higher than Bogota.
-Most people feel it as mild headache, fatigue, and shortness of breath on stairs.
-I was winded walking uphill on Day 1.
+That's higher than Denver, higher than Bogotá.
+Most people feel it as a mild headache, fatigue, and shortness of breath on the stairs.
+Expect to be winded walking uphill on Day 1.

-Rules: Take it easy on your first day.
-Drink extra water.
-Skip alcohol for the first 24 hours.
-If heading higher (Entoto Mountains at 3,000m, or the Simien Mountains at 4,500m), acclimatize in Addis for 1-2 days first.
+The rules are simple: take it easy on your first day, drink extra water, and skip alcohol for the first 24 hours.
+If you're heading higher — the Entoto Mountains at 3,000m, or the Simien Mountains at 4,500m — acclimatize in Addis for 1-2 days first.

 Q: What about food safety?

-A: Ethiopian food hygiene is generally good at restaurants.
-Street food carries more risk — I stick to busy stalls with high turnover.
+A: Ethiopian food hygiene runs generally good at restaurants.
+Street food carries more risk, so stick to busy stalls with high turnover.
 The injera (fermented teff flatbread) is always freshly made.
-Kitfo — raw minced beef seasoned with spiced butter — is delicious but carries obvious risks.
-If you're worried, order it "leb leb" (lightly cooked).
+Kitfo — raw minced beef seasoned with spiced butter — is delicious and carries obvious risks; if you'd rather play it safe, order it "leb leb" (lightly cooked).
 Tap water is not safe to drink.
 Buy bottled water everywhere.

 Money

 A: Almost nowhere.
-Ethiopia is a cash economy.
-Credit cards work at a handful of upscale hotels and literally nothing else.
-ATMs exist but frequently run out of cash or have low withdrawal limits (5,000-10,000 ETB, which is $85-170).
+Ethiopia runs on cash.
+Credit cards work at a handful of upscale hotels and little else.
+ATMs exist but frequently run dry or cap withdrawals low (5,000-10,000 ETB, roughly $85-170).
 Commercial Bank of Ethiopia and Dashen Bank ATMs are the most reliable.

 Q: Is Addis Ababa expensive?

-A: No. It's one of Africa's most affordable capitals.
+A: No. It ranks among Africa's most affordable capitals.
 A full Ethiopian dinner at a respected restaurant (Kategna, Four Sisters) costs 200-400 ETB ($3.50-7).
 A macchiato at Tomoca Coffee is 20-40 ETB.
 Museum entry at the National Museum (home to Lucy) is 10 ETB — literally twenty cents.
-The cultural dinner show at Yod Abyssinia — traditional music, dancing, and injera platters — is 500-800 ETB ($8.75-14).
+The cultural dinner show at Yod Abyssinia — traditional music, dancing, and injera platters — runs 500-800 ETB ($8.75-14).

 The Ride app makes getting around absurdly cheap.
 The Light Rail costs 6 ETB ($0.10) per ride.